Went with the Wind!: Premise

-TERRA PLANTATION, ONE WAR LATER.
-Sissy comes and tells Starlet that the war is over.
+Sissy tells Starlett that the war is over.
 The Yankee soldier returns to Terra to collect back taxes.
-Starlet incapacitates the soldier with a chair.
-Brashly returns and admits that he's broke but Captain Butler has since become a millionaire.
-Starlet, trying to figure out a way to ask Ratt for the money, quickly pulls down the drapes and goes upstairs to make a dress.
+Starlett incapacitates the soldier with a chair.
+Brashly returns and admits that he is broke but Captain Butler has since become a millionaire.
+Starlett, trying to figure out a way to ask Ratt for the money, quickly pulls down the drapes and goes upstairs to make a dress.

-Sissy stalls Ratt briefly, and Starlet descends in her handmade dress, complete with curtain rod, and Ratt professes his love.
-The Yankee soldier comes to, marries Ratt and Starlet, and is given the back taxes.
-After an altercation and realizing that Starlet is in love with Brashly, Melody dies but not before she pushes Starlet down the stairs.
-Brashly leaves, followed by Ratt, who begins to deliver the famous line but Starlet slams the door in his face.
-Defeated and aimless, Starlet asks Sissy what to do, whereas Sissy slaps her, stating "Frankly, Miss Starlet, I don’t give a damn".
+Sissy stalls Ratt briefly, and Starlett descends in her handmade dress, complete with curtain rod, and Ratt professes his love.
+The Yankee soldier comes to, marries Ratt and Starlett, and is given the back taxes.
+After an altercation and realizing that Starlett is in love with Brashly, Melody dies but not before she pushes Starlett down the stairs.
+Brashly leaves, followed by Ratt, who begins to deliver the famous line but Starlett slams the door in his face.
+Defeated and aimless, Starlett asks Sissy what to do, whereupon Sissy slaps her, stating, "Frankly, Miss Starlett, I don’t give a damn".